jackyzha0/quartz/content/advanced/creating components.md

 }) satisfies QuartzComponentConstructor
 ```

-Imported styles, however, can be from SCSS files.
+Imported styles, however, can be from SCSS files:

 ```tsx {1-2,9} title="quartz/components/YourComponent.tsx"
 // assuming your stylesheet is in quartz/components/styles/YourComponent.scss